Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 Generating UTR
 --------------

 Now, we have the information of TSSs, transcripts and terminators.
-We can detect the 5'UTRs and 3'UTRs easily by using subcommand ``utr``.
+We can detect the 5'UTRs and 3'UTRs by using subcommand ``utr``.

 ::